 Estate valuation for probate will be important in determining if the property falls within the tax threshold.
 These are the properties that qualify to be taxed.
 If the total assets figure is worth more than £350K, then there shall be a tax obligation to be fulfilled hence the need to go through the probate procedure.

-- Learn what does probate mean?
+- Do you know what does probate mean?
+We have created a full guide.

 In United Kingdom, probate takes between 9-12 months.
 This duration is not standard as there are several factors that can influence the probate process.
 Some of the factors include the following: